Chewy (NYSE:CHWY) Price Target Lowered to $25.00 at Jefferies Financial Group

-Chewy (NYSE:CHWY – Free Report) had its price objective decreased by Jefferies Financial Group from $27.00 to $25.00 in a report published on Thursday, Benzinga reports.
-Jefferies Financial Group currently has a buy rating on the stock.
+Chewy (NYSE:CHWY – Get Free Report) had its price target dropped by equities researchers at Jefferies Financial Group from $27.00 to $25.00 in a report issued on Thursday, Benzinga reports.
+The brokerage presently has a “buy” rating on the stock.
+Jefferies Financial Group’s target price would indicate a potential upside of 52.35% from the company’s previous close.

 About Chewy